sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 - for Instagram:
   - retrieve authenticated user's profile, photos, videos and carousels (as `albums`)
 - for LinkedIn:
-  - retrieve authenticated member's name, headline, and photo
+  - retrieve authenticated member's name, primary email address, and photo
-  - retrieve authenticated member's primary email address
   - post, comment and like posts on behalf of an authenticated member
 - for Twitter:
   - TODO